slepc/slepc/doc/source/documentation/manual/eps.md

 EPSSetOperators(EPS eps,Mat A,Mat B);
 ```

 The example specifies a standard eigenproblem.
 In the case of a generalized problem, it would be necessary also to provide matrix $B$ as the third argument to the call.
 The matrices specified in this call can be in any PETSc format.
-In particular, `EPS` allows the user to solve matrix-free problems by specifying matrices created via `MatCreateShell`.
+In particular, `EPS` allows the user to solve matrix-free problems by specifying matrices created via {external:doc}`MatCreateShell`.
 A more detailed discussion of this issue is given in section [](#sec:supported).

 After setting the problem matrices, the problem type is set with `EPSSetProblemType`.
 This is not strictly necessary since if this step is skipped then the problem type is assumed to be non-symmetric.
 More details are given in section [](#sec:defprob).
 At this point, the value of the different options could optionally be set by means of a function call such as `EPSSetTolerances` (explained later in this chapter).
 After this, a call to `EPSSetFromOptions` should be made as in line 11, `EPSSetFromOptions`